 B) SD card is severely damaged

 When you format an SD card, it means mounting a new file system that tracks the storage on your SD card.
 Any damage to the SD card file system or Bad sectors is another common reason for being unable to format an SD card.
-This issue could be due to improper SD card ejection, virus attack, or power outage, making the SD card difficult or impossible to format.
+This issue could be due to improper SD card ejection, virus attack, or power outage, making the SD card difficult or impossible to format or Initialize.

 Restore Data from SD card Showing Unable to Format